pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

     Usage: pywbemcli [GENERAL-OPTIONS] connection set-default NAME [COMMAND-OPTIONS]

-      Set a connection as the default connection.
+      Set a connection definition as the default connection.

+      The NAME argument is the name of the connection definition in the connections file.
+The connection definition in the connections file must exist.
+Tab completion is supported for the NAME argument.

-      Sets either the connection defined in the NAME argument as the default current connection definition or, if there is no NAME argument on the command it sets the current connection (if there is one) as the default connection.
+      If the NAME argument is omitted, the current connection is used.

-      The character "?" may be used as the name argument to allow selecting the connection to be set as the default connection interactively from all of the existing connection definitions.
+      If the NAME argument is '?', a list of all connection definitions from the connections file is displayed and the user is prompted for selecting one of them.

     Command Options:
       --clear       Clear default connection name.